gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-05-10-piskel-for-playdate.md

 This fork:
 - can be used to build desktop apps on latest operating systems
   - updated to future-proof dependencies and build process
-  - builds for Windows, Linux and Mac
+  - builds for Windows, Linux, macOS
 - has Playdate-specific features
   - get frame size from imagetable filename
 - has quality-of-life improvements